Since July, 2007 Bill Ring has

 including Herbie Mann, Aretha Franklin, Paul Butterfield, Kiss, and many

-New York studio.
+major New York studio.

 After Another Country, Bill began working with